sand1234560/discord-nut-counter-bot/README.md

 <h2>Bot configuration</h2>

-Clone this repo to anywhere where it suits you.
+Clone this repo to anywhere that suits you.

 ```git clone https://github.com/sand1234560/discord-nut-counter-bot.git```